Last modified January 3, 2021

 - 7 Raspberry Pi and home automation overview

-As you probably know, shortly after you have read some of my writings on this blog, the small Raspberry Pi mini computer is one of my favorite platforms for everything that has to do with home automation and smart home.
+As you probably know, shortly after you've read some of my writing on this blog, the little Raspberry Pi mini computer is one of my favorite platforms for everything to do with home automation and the smart home.

-The price and versatility of the Raspberry Pi make it ideal for endless applications.
+The price and versatility of the Raspberry Pi make it ideal for a myriad of applications.

-The Raspberry Pi is a very cheap small computer, ideal for use in home automation applications, it can cost from a few 35€ (although we will talk about that below) and it has enough power for many more things than you can imagine.
+The Raspberry Pi is a very inexpensive small computer, ideal for use in home automation applications, it can cost from about 35€ (although we will talk about that later) and it has enough power for much more than you can imagine.

-In addition, its consumption is negligible (over the 5 watts at full power), so it is ideal to be able to leave it permanently on without ever turning it off (which is normal in home automation systems, logically).
-It also has no fan, so it is silent 100%, ideal for it to be on 24 × 7.
+In addition, its consumption is negligible (on the 5 watts at full power), so it is ideal to be able to leave it on permanently without ever turning it off (which is normal in home automation systems, of course).
+Also, it has no fan, so it is silent 100%, ideal for it to be turned on 24 × 7.

-Well, now, but, you will ask me, my friend:
+Well, yes, but, you will ask me, my friend:

 What is a Raspberry Pi for?

 Well, among many others, you can use a Raspberry Pi to: